Planting blueberry bushes is great for for both large and small yard landscaping, but did you know they also make wonderful hedges and living fences?

 Too high of a soil ph and blueberry leaves can turn reddish with red spots.
 Another sign this plant is in trouble is that there are no new shoots this season.
 Other blue berry bushes planted at the same time as this have 1 to 2 foot shoots of new growth and dark green leaves.
 These red leaves are not to be confused with seasonal changes since this photo was taken in August, and plants of the same variety would typically change about the same time.
 Some stay green all the time depending on your climate or variety.

-You can see that Eric sprinkled white sulphur granules on top of the soil in this pot to help lower the ph.
+Here you can see white sulphur granules sprinkled on top of the soil in this pot in order to help lower the ph.
 The opposite can happen if you get too low of a ph (below 4%) as leaves may turn pale yellow with green veins. (similar to colorosis) It's a lot safer to pick up a an inexpensive ph meter for around $20. instead of waiting for the leaves to tell you, but FYI, the cheap meters don't last very long.
 We pretty much go through one per year.

 Blue berry plants make beautiful hedge rows and since many varieties can reach 6 feet tall, they can also be planted close together to form a living fence.
 What a great alternative to the traditional wood fences since your neighbors get to enjoy a bounty of delicious fruit on their side too.
 Hey, maybe if you get them excited about it, they'll go in halves on the cost or at least help you plant?
 Why not send them a link to this article or share it on facebook?

 I always thought those English gardens with their mazes of hedge looked cool, but what if you did something similar using blueberry bushes?
 Then, you could eat your way through the maze, or send your kids out with pails to pick berries as they play hide and seek.